rprakitpong/MechToolbox/README.md

 Generate CAD models of mechanical parts using Inventor SDK

 ![](Media/sample.gif)
+Sample from v0.9

 ## How to use:
 - clone the repo
 - the latest app release is in Source/Builds
-- open the model that you want to parameterize from PartsLibrary
+- run the app, click "Get File" to select a part from PartsLibrary
+- after Inventor initializes, form will populate with parameters
-- open the app, customize your parameters, select unit, and click ok
+- customize your parameters, and parameters are automatically saved on each change
-- go back to your Inventor window and your model should be updated

 ## Contribute:
 Contribute a model to PartsLibrary